thee-smarty/thee-smarty.github.io/README.md

 - HTML
 - CSS
 - JavaScript
-- Bootstrap (optional)

 ## Getting Started

-To view the website, simply open the `index.html` file in your web browser.
+To view the website, simply open the url www.theesmarty.me in your web browser.

 ## Contributing